Sri-Madhan/AutomationTraining/README.md

 2. Clone the repository.

 ## Running Tests
+- Locally:
   - For regression tests: `mvn test -PRegression`
   - For smoke tests: `mvn test -PSmoke`
+- Via Jenkins:
+  - Create a new pipeline job in Jenkins.
+  - Configure the job to use the Jenkinsfile from the repository.
+  - Run the job, selecting the desired test profile (Smoke or Regression).

+## Jenkins Pipeline
+- The Jenkinsfile defines a pipeline with stages for checkout, build, test, and report generation.
+- It uses a parameterized build to choose between Smoke and Regression tests.
+- After test execution, it zips the test reports and sends them via email.

+## Email Notifications
+- Uses the Email Extension plugin in Jenkins.
+- Sends emails with build status (success/failure) and test reports.
+- Configure the recipient email address in the Jenkinsfile.
+- For sending emails, use an app password for the sender's email account for enhanced security.

 ## Customization
 - Modify `BaseClass` to add or update common utilities.
-- Update `pom.xml` for adding new dependencies or plugins.
 - Adjust `log4j2.xml` for customizing logging behavior.